-But first, let’s look ahead at the Chase Freedom cards’ 5% categories for the rest of 2020.
+But first, let’s look at the Chase Freedom cards’ 5% categories for 2020 and the first quarter of 2021.

-- Q1: Gas stations, Internet/cable/phone services, select streaming services
+- Q1 2020: Gas stations, Internet/cable/phone services, select streaming services

-- Q2: Grocery stores, fitness club and gym memberships
+- Q2 2020: Grocery stores, fitness club and gym memberships

 To earn 5% cash back on up to $1,500 in combined category purchases this quarter, you must manually activate your bonus cash back.
 Log into your account and click “Activate” near the 5% cash-back icon.
 As long as you activate by the 14th day of the quarter’s last month (that’s March 14, June 14, Sept.
 14, and Dec.
 14), all bonus category spending up to the quarterly cap earns cash back retroactive to the quarter’s very first day.

 From Jan.
-1 through March 31, 2020, Chase Freedom has three bonus cash-back categories: gas stations; Internet, cable, and phone services; and select streaming services.
+1 through March 31, 2021, Chase Freedom and Freedom Flex have three bonus cash-back categories: warehouse clubs; Internet, cable, and phone services; and select streaming services.